All Episodes

 So that's the answer to your question.

-Now, to whatever I don't know, how representative she is of people who are, you know, who wish Trump wouldn't do it.
+Now, to whatever, I don't know how representative she is of people who are, you know, who wish Trump wouldn't do it.

-Okay, so Hugh Hewitt asks in the names of these terrorist leaders and so forth, and then Trump goes on the next media appearance.
+Okay, so Hugh Hewitt asks him the names of these terrorist leaders and so forth.

-Yeah, Hugh Hewitt, third-rate radio announcer, hell yeah.
+Yeah, Hugh Hewitt, third-rate radio announcer.

 That's why I am asking.